top of page

 What to eat to get pregnant faster is a common question for many on the fertility journey.
 Nutrition is critical, especially as you move through the bleeding phase.
 The focus should be on nourishing your blood and supporting the kidney and liver energy when trying for a baby.

-In Traditional Chinese Medicine (TCM), the kidneys play a vital role in fertility.
+In traditional Chinese medicine, the kidneys play a vital role in fertility.
 While this might initially sound exotic, it aligns closely with what we understand in Western medicine.
-Consider the adrenal glands, which sit atop the kidneys and produce androgens and oestrogens—hormones that are key to reproductive health.
+Consider the adrenal glands, which sit atop the kidneys and produce androgens (hormones that support libido, bone and muscle health, and oestrogen production) and oestrogens (hormones that are key to reproductive health).

 Additionally, the liver, which holds about a pint (13%) of the body’s blood supply at any given time, plays a crucial role in hormone regulation.
 So, while TCM may use metaphorical language, its concepts often overlap with modern medical understanding.